AuroraToolkit/AuroraCore/README.md

 - **Parallel task execution**: Support for parallel task execution in workflows.
 - **Dynamic task execution**: Support for dynamic task creation and execution.
 - **On-device LLM support**: Integration with on-device language models.
+- **Template workflows**: Prebuilt workflows for common AI tasks (e.g., summarization, Q&A, data extraction) to jumpstart development.
+- **Time-based triggers**: Add support for workflows that execute at scheduled intervals or based on real-time events.

 ## Contributing